kdaily/aws-cli/proposals/pr-contrib-guide.md

 As of 2021-12-15, there are 188 pull requests and 436 issues in the AWS CLI GitHub repository.
 43 pull requests and 87 issues have not been updated in more than a year.
-151 issues have upvotes or reactions from five or more users.
+95 issues have ten or more upvotes.
 [TBD] of the open pull requests are directly related to an existing feature request.
 [TBD] of open pull requests have extensive merge conflicts.

 Based on these numbers, we propose to review and close existing pull requests in two phases:

-1. We will use existing automated infrastructure to comment on ancient pull requests, defined as no activity in more than a year and less than 5 upvotes.
+1. We will use existing automated infrastructure to comment on ancient pull requests, defined as no activity in more than a year and less than 10 upvotes.
    This will post a comment indicating that the issue will be closed without further interaction from the community.
 2. Next, we will determine if any remaining remaining open pull requests meet